WilliamQLiu/williamqliu.github.io/_posts/2018-02-10-sql-for-mere-mortals.md

   (e.g. if lowercase is before uppercase characters)
 * If there are multiple columns to order by, the database will evaluate the columns from ORDER BY from left to right

+# Chapter 5 - Getting More Than Simple Columns

 ## Expressions

 If you want to select more than simple columns, you'll need to create an __expression__, which is some form of